Alison Gingell Building

-The new Science and Health Building is to be a flagship project for Coventry University; to extend the Faculty of Health and Life Science’s ability to offer state-of-the-art facilities for teaching and research, to enhance opportunities for continuing education and professional development and to attract the best students and staff to Coventry University.
+The new Alison Gingell Building was a flagship project for Coventry University; to extend the Faculty of Health and Life Science’s ability to offer state-of-the-art facilities for teaching and research, to enhance opportunities for continuing education and professional development and to attract the best students and staff to Coventry University.

-The vision is to consolidate the University’s existing science laboratory and health simulation facilities into a new modern multidisciplinary building that will include state-of-the-art healthcare simulation, research and ‘super-lab’ environments.
+The vision was to consolidate the University’s existing science laboratory and health simulation facilities into a new modern multidisciplinary building that will include state-of-the-art healthcare simulation, research and ‘super-lab’ environments.

 Previous activity on the site included a 2nd archaeological dig.
 The first dig revealed a cellar and other underground rooms dating back to the 14th century.
 Spectacular images of the overall site were obtained during the dig.

 The Duke and Duchess of Cambridge opened our new Alison Gingell Building Building in January 2018.